Lisa Brown (Washington politician)

-Lisa Jo Brown (born October 9, 1956) is an American politician and educator who served as the director of the Washington State Department of Commerce.
+Lisa Jo Brown (born October 9, 1956) is an American politician and educator who is the current mayor of Spokane, Washington.
+She previously served as the director of the Washington State Department of Commerce.
 A member of the Democratic Party, Brown has served in both houses of the Washington State Legislature, including eight years as the first Democratic female majority leader of the Washington State Senate.
 She has also served as the chancellor of Washington State University Spokane, a position she stepped down from in order to mount an unsuccessful campaign for the U.S. House.

-Born and raised in Illinois, she received her undergraduate education from the University of Illinois and a Ph.D. in economics from the University of Colorado, Boulder.
+Born and raised in Illinois, she received her undergraduate education from the University of Illinois Urbana-Champaign and a Ph.D. in economics from the University of Colorado Boulder.
 Brown spent over three decades in higher education teaching economics at Eastern Washington University and in the organizational leadership program at Gonzaga University.
-She was appointed the first female Chancellor of Washington State University, Spokane in 2013 and served in that role until 2017.
+She was appointed the first female Chancellor of Washington State University Spokane in 2013 and served in that role until 2017.